mmmorris1975/aws-runas/docs/quick-start.md

 ```

 The above data is enough to allow you to use aws-runas to list some of the IAM roles you have access to (the '-l' option),
-find your MFA device ARN (if required, using the '-m' option), and create a set of session token credentials (the '-s'
+to find your MFA device ARN (if required, using the '-m' option), or create a set of session token credentials (the '-s'
 option).
 However, it isn't enough to make aws-runas assume a role and provide you access to AWS resources outside of
 the account where your IAM user is managed.